paradoxical-io/carlyle/README.md

 > As late as 1775, the most exhaustive English dictionary yet written contained no word to describe the act of standing in line.
 In 1837, in a history of the French Revolution, Thomas Carlyle carefully defined the method through which revolutionaries waited their turn, writing that "the Bakers shops have got their Queues, or Tails; their long strings of purchasers, arranged in a tail, so that the first to come be the first served."

-## What is Caryle?
+## What is Carlyle?

-Caryle solves the problem of determistically knowing when a batch of items in a queue is completed.
+Carlyle solves the problem of determistically knowing when a batch of items in a queue is completed.
 Carlyle makes tracking fan-out events sourced from a single event possible.

 ## Requirements